 Lack of control is how dogs can end up getting in a fight or running into traffic, even when they're leashed.
 It can also be harmful or dangerous for the owners to be pulled around.

-It seems like the cheapest choice to groom your dog is by doing it yourself, but rubbing in the dog shampoo too vigorously or too much towel drying afterwards can mat the hair, even with short-haired dogs, and generally put your dog off from future grooming.
+It seems like the cheapest choice to groom your dog is by doing it yourself, but there are safety precautions that must be followed.
+Using the wrong type of grooming products, rubbing in dog shampoo too vigorously or too much towel drying afterwards can mat or damage canine's hair, even with short-haired dogs, and generally put your dog off from future grooming.

 Dog hair tangles aren't just ugly.
 They cause bruises from that constant pulling.
 For some dogs, shaving the coat isn't just stylish, it's necessary for comfort and health.
 It can even affect their personality and daily behavior.

-However, shaving isn't an option for every dog.
+However, shaving isn't an option for every dog, or even most dogs.
 Do you see the pattern here?
 At-home pet grooming is a great way to save money, but only if you really know what you're doing.
 It takes time to learn how to properly groom your dog, not to mention the time you'll spend actually doing it.

 Getting yourself and your Fido into a regular teeth brushing routine is one of the best things you can do for your dog's overall health and well-being.
 Many pet owners are too lazy to brush their dogs' teeth, but what they don't understand is how many diseases and health issues can be avoided just by brushing your dog's teeth a few times a week.

-How often you clip your dog's nails will depend on how fast they grow and the types of surfaces your pooch usually walks on.
-Rough ground will grind down the nail, but don't depend on that too much.
+How often you should clip your dog's nails will depend on how fast they grow and the types of surfaces your pooch usually walks on.
+Rough ground will grind down the nail and shorten them thereby giving you some extra time before you have to groom your pooch again, but don't depend on that too much.

+Cutting your dog's nails is essential, however.
 Long nails can cause serious paw and toe problems.
+It can also be more dangerous when your dog is extra playful with your or particularly small kids.
 If you aren't confident about doing a good job, book regular appointments with a groomer or veterinarian.